-- lanes are not to be treated as only a means of access they are to be designed as a pleasant and safe street network designed to create activity and provide for passive surveillance - the safety of lanes is critical and these are to be designed according to Safer by Design principles - lanes are to link to other streets with no dead ends and they must provide visual connection from one end to the other - lanes must be designed to accommodate a clearly defined entry onto the lane rather than a rear gate with windows or balconies that look into the lane - lanes need to be wide enough to provide for street lighting, where necessary and street lighting, if required, will be at the developers expense - lanes need to wide enough to provide for suitable tree planting - rear fences along lanes should be partly transparent and narrow inset areas of the fence line are to be avoided to allow adequate site distances for pedestrians and vehicles.
-Lane widths will be assessed on merit to determine whether there is sufficient setback and privacy to adjoining dwellings that does not solely rely on the provision of fencing - lanes will need to be designed and upgraded to be shared zones for pedestrians and vehicles - a minimum lane width of 6 metres is required adjacent to a garage door to allow for vehicles to enter and exit, and - · garbage bin storage areas should be screened
+- Lanes are not to be treated as only a means of access they are to be designed as a pleasant and safe street network designed to create activity and provide for passive surveillance. - The safety of lanes is critical and these are to be designed according to Safer by Design principles. - Lanes are to link to other streets with no dead ends and they must provide visual connection from one end to the other. - Lanes must be designed to accommodate a clearly defined entry onto the lane rather than a rear gate with windows or balconies that look into the lane. - Lanes need to be wide enough to provide for street lighting, where necessary and street lighting, if required, will be at the developers expense. - Lanes need to wide enough to provide for suitable tree planting. - Rear fences along lanes should be partly transparent and narrow inset areas of the fence line are to be avoided to allow adequate site distances for pedestrians and vehicles.
+Lane widths will be assessed on merit to determine whether there is sufficient setback and privacy to adjoining dwellings that does not solely rely on the provision of fencing. - Lanes will need to be designed and upgraded to be shared zones for pedestrians and vehicles. - A minimum lane width of 6 metres is required adjacent to a garage door to allow vehicles to enter and exit. - Garbage bin storage areas should be screened.